-The HWSB project represents the largest renewable energy project in the State of Washington by far, and its' proposed solar development is over three times as large as any single solar project being constructed or proposed in the State.
+The HWSB project represents the largest renewable energy project in the State of Washington by far, and its' proposed solar development is over 3 times as large as any single solar project being constructed or proposed in the State.
 The HWSB covers almost 73,000 contiguous leased acres and spans nearly 27-miles just south of the Tri-Cities along the Horse Heaven Hills from above Finley on the east to above Benton City on the west.
 We appreciate that HWSB has sited approximately 80% of its project within, on, and over existing dryland wheat lands as well as the level of coordination over the last several years.
 However, the immense size of the HWSB along the Horse Hills ridgeline and the subsequent landscape-scale impact to an important habitat and ecological connectivity will be difficult if not impossible to mitigate.
-It is important to note that the lineal Horse Heaven Hills represent some of the last remaining functional and uninterrupted shrub-steppe and natural grasslands in Benton County.
-This ridge has remained largely undeveloped or converted to agriculture due to its shallower soils and steeper gradients.
-While some of the ridge has been altered by fire, it does retain important function and value, soils, and site potential for recovery over time with expected vegetative succession.